-Credits: 3 Prerequisites: EC203 - Microeconomics, EC204 - Macroeconomics, MA200 - Elementary Statistics
+Credits: 3 Prerequisites: EC203 - Principles of Microeconomics, EC204 - Principles of Macroeconomics, MA200 - Elementary Statistics

 EC334 - Investments

 The course is designed to acquaint students with the types of investment products, tools, and techniques that are available to help the individual investor meet his/her goals.
 The topics covered will include investment alternatives, organization, and regulation of securities markets, securities valuation, portfolio theory, and management.